mattbierner/khepri/README.md

 # Differences with ECMAScript

 ### Lambda Function Expression Syntax
-Available syntaxes, along with the also valid ECMAScript translation as last item, are shown here:
+Available syntaxes, along with the ECMAScript translation as last item, are shown here:

     // single argument
     \x -> x + 3;